intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 The virtIO subsystem is controlled by the untrusted host/VMM.
-For the application data transferred over the virtIO communication channel, its confidentiality and integrity must be guaranteed by the application-level mechanisms.
-For example, virtio block IO is encrypted and authenticated using dmcrypt or other similar mechanism, virtio network communication uses TLS or similar for the transmitted data.
+For the application data transferred over the virtIO communication channel, its confidentiality and integrity (and rollback when required) must be guaranteed by the application-level mechanisms.
+For example, virtio block IO can be encrypted and authenticated using dmcrypt or other similar mechanism, virtio network communication can use TLS or similar for the transmitted data.
+Please also note that for host visible consoles, like virtio-console, there is no existing method to protect the application data due to functional nature of the console.
+For the production systems, we only recommend enabling network console over ssh or similar.

 All the rest of virtio input received from the host/VMM must be considered untrusted.
 We need to make sure the that the core virtio code and enabled virtio drivers are hardened against the malicious inputs received from host/VMM through exposed interfaces, such as pci config